-Here the user can reset values of parameters specific to a particular run.
+Below we define and explain how the user can reset values of other "safer" parameters, for a particular run.
 All lines beginning with "!" are considered comment lines and are ignored.
 If the value of a parameter is not set here, it defaults to the defined value below.
 These parameters affect the entire run of the program (including parsing in the driver namelist input file).